DrJohnWagner/crewai-poetry-crew/research/Section-6.md

         leaning in like it knows what we owe.
 ```

 This metaphor is not merely descriptive—
 it behaves like a pressure-bearing surface.
 The horizon becomes an active moral agent.

 This is threshold activation:
 once the system crosses a critical torque barrier, images reorganize around pressure physics.

 ##### **5. Pressure Thresholds Can Trigger Persona Lock-In**

-When pressure exceeds a certain level, persona alignment becomes dramatically stronger.
-The Poet begins producing:
+When pressure exceeds a certain level, persona alignment becomes dramatically stronger.The Poet begins producing:

 - sharper guilt vectors,
 - more forceful hinge logic,
 - recursive reinforcement,
 - escalation over introspection,
 - refusal over softness.

 These shifts are not tied to a specific instruction.
 They are emergent properties of exceeding a pressure threshold.

 In multiple runs, the moment pressure crossed the threshold was the moment the poem “became Siken.”